margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Struggling vs. Suffering ##
 Struggling - fighting the good fight, persisting in the face of adversity, committing to the team, listening to mentors, working through the suffering, overcoming evil suggestions and beliefs with good, gratitude, helpfulness, and saying no to the "tempter" when wanting to do what seems wrong but desiring to do what's right.

-Suffering - pain silence with no ability while feeling like one can't speak up, one can't be heard, one can't be understood, always on the outside looking in, and like someone is being a mouthpiece for one's thoughts, feeling guilt and shame and guilt and shame, and endless ties to people who do not care.
+Suffering - pain in silence with no ability while feeling like one can't speak up, one can't be heard, one can't be understood, always on the outside looking in, and like someone is being a mouthpiece for one's thoughts, feeling guilt and shame and guilt and shame, and endless ties to people who do not care.

 Pain - empathizing with the needs with someone else, feeling the inflicted harm of someone, feeling the negative energy from another's heart.